 This Work Task manages and updates the RTDM.
 The RTDM uses the Land Use Allocation Model (LUAM) output, network, and operational data to assign traffic to the roadway network.
 There is also a transit network for assigning trips to the transit systems.
 The models provide information used for the development of the RTP and conformity determinations for the RTP and TIP.
 The NFRMPO makes the RTDM available to local member governments for their own use.
-The NFRMPO will contract for traffic counts as needed to provide accurate data.
+The NFRMPO will contract for traffic counts as needed to provide accurate data and will enhance the model to improve the representation of induced demand, VMT mitigation strategies, and work from home.